humanunsupervised/orchestra/README.md

 ## 🚀 Why Orchestra?

 Modern AI development often means juggling **several branches, experiments, and agents at once**.
-Doing this manually with `git worktree` and `tmux` is slow, error-prone, and distracting.
+Doing this manually with `git worktree` and `tmux` is possible, but Orchestra wraps this up in a nice workflow.

 Orchestra solves this by:
 - **Managing Git worktrees** — spin up clean, isolated worktrees for new features, experiments, or agent tasks.